persan/gprTools/README.md

 ========
 Some handy commandline utilities for .gprfiles.

+Version: 1.2.0
+- Added capability to print any attribute.

 Version: 1.1.0
 - Added capability to echo/exec several commands.
 - Added multiple exclude patterns.